First Trimester Screening

 Why might I need first trimester screening?

-First trimester screening can tell if the fetus might have a birth defect.
+First trimester screening can tell if the baby might have a birth defect.
 The screening

 test is usually offered to all pregnant women toward the end of the first trimester.